 Here is what it looks like when you use it on Amazon’s Kindle product page.

 My screen resolution was set to 1280×800, and the page with Google Browser Size resolution marks account for browser and my Windows vertical toolbars.

 What’s interesting is that according to this overlay, it tells us that with this browser size setting, 50% of the Google visitors who visit this page will see partial “Add to Cart”, “Add to Wish List”, and “Add to Shopping List” buttons.

 Using your web analytics tool (Google Analytics, WebTrends, Omniture, etc.), you can gain additional perspective on what your visitors will see for your site, including visitors who come from Google.
 Your web analytics data will allow you to understand where your visitors are likely to fall under in these marks accounting for Google’s visitors who are likely to be more a major contributor of site traffic.

 Taking this page as an example; hypothetically, let’s say the majority of Amazon’s visitors set their browser size to 950×500, that means, according to Google’s data, 90% of the Google’s visitors set their browser at least in this resolution.

 Another example, if the majority of Amazon’s visitors set their browser size to 1280×800, then 50% of Google’s visitors will at least have this browser resolution.

-Segmenting your resolution size data by traffic source could give you different perspective as well.
-Reason why we should take these different perspective into consideration is; consumers could and most likely start their search from Google (or other search engines), go directly to your site by typing the URL directly into the browser, to research before purchasing your product on your site, or follow the links thru various sites starting from search engines.
+Segmenting your resolution size data by traffic source could give you a different perspective as well.
+Reason, why we should take these different perspectives into consideration, is; consumers could and most likely start their search from Google (or other search engines), go directly to your site by typing the URL directly into the browser, to research before purchasing your product on your site, or follow the links thru various sites starting from search engines.